banner

 An Oral History of Live Musician's Work in London's West End.

-We will take as our starting point the 100th anniversary of the inception of what became a musical institution in London, but one that is very little known, even among present day musicians.
+We take as our starting point the 100th anniversary of the inception of what became a musical institution in London, but one that is very little known, even among present day musicians.

 Archer Street has a central place in the history of live musicians work in London's West End.
 In 1924 the dance craze around the Charleston arrived in London transforming the dance scene which until then had been dominated by ballroom dancing.
 With it came opportunities for musicians in London but also for immigrants to meet the new demand.
 The musicians would get their work by lining Archer Street in London's West End, instruments in hand, waiting for band leaders or contractors, also known as fixers to come looking for musicians.
 This open air unofficial labour exchange became an integral part of London's music scene and Monday was the day jobs were given.
 It became known as "Fixing Day".
 For forty years this was the main way musicians got work.
 It was not only a means of getting work, it was also a social scene, where musicians would meet and socialise, often in the three pubs on the street, but when they closed for the afternoon, out on the street which would be packed with musicians.